AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge-custom-metadata.md

 <InlineAlert variant="info" slots="text" />

 `xdm.mediaCollection.customMetadata` is the **inbound API path** used to send custom metadata with events.
-After processing, the data is forwarded to Adobe Analytics as context data variables and stored in Adobe Experience Platform under `mediaReporting.customMetadata` and as top-level flattened fields.
+After processing, the data is forwarded to Adobe Analytics as context data variables and stored in Adobe Experience Platform under `xdm.mediaReporting.customMetadata` and as top-level flattened fields.

 **Adobe Analytics:**